scc-usc/covid19-forecast-bench/instructions to add new metrics.md

 # Instructions to Add New Metrics on Covid Bench

-To add new metrics to the covid bench, you need to add evaluation files to the `evaluation` folder, and then edit some frontend code so that the new metrics could be shown on our web app.
+To add new metrics to the covid bench, you need to add evaluation files under the `evaluation` folder, and then edit some frontend code so that the new metrics could be shown on our web app.

-Because we no longer have any backend databases for the covid bench web page.
+We no longer have any backend databases for the covid bench web page.
 Instead, we pre-calculate the performance of each method and store the method performance in csv files, which I will refer as "evaluation files".
-The basic workflow of the web app is that the frontend downloads the evaluation file from the GitHub repository, and then it will generate the visualization.
+The basic workflow of the web app is that the frontend downloads the evaluation file from the GitHub repository, and based on that the frontend will generate the visualization.

 ## Add New Evaluation Files
 All new evaluation files should be added to the `evaluation` folder, under `EU-COVID` or `US-COVID`, and then under `eu/state_case/death_eval` folder based on the forecasting type and regions.